 Visualize your goals

 Common guidance recommends visualization before taking action.
 While there are serious benefits to effective visualization used as preparation, there is also much to be gained from stepping out of our realities during performance.
 For example, I often find that “zoning out” while on a run can help me to maintain speed with less perceived effort.
 Furthermore, depending on what I am visualizing, I often find myself more motivated as I imagine living out my goals.

 Develop a mantra

-Mantras look different to everyone, if they have even considered what theirs might be.
-There is no one size fits all, and personally I find that I need different mantras for different things.
+Mantras look different to everyone.
+There is no one size fits all.
+Personally, I find that I need different mantras for different things.
 Where workouts are concerned, the key is to have a phrase you can count on to give you that extra bump when you can’t imagine taking another step.
 It can be a line from a favorite song, a reward you are working towards, or anything in between.
-Personally, I like to tell myself “It’ll never get easier than it is right now,” meaning that once you feel uncomfortable during a workout, you likely have a lot of sets already behind you and are closer to the finish line than ever (not to mention stopping means starting from the beginning.)
+I like to tell myself “It’ll never get easier than it is right now,” meaning that once you feel uncomfortable during a workout, you likely have a lot of sets already behind you and are closer to the finish line than ever (not to mention stopping means starting from the beginning.)

 Plan for the most difficult reps

 Most of us have a portion of our workout that is the hardest.
 Whether you are someone that struggles with getting going, finishing strong, or fighting through the no-man’s land of a middle rep, power comes from knowing that about yourself.
 Those are your work sets.
 Plan for them, and label them.
 Tell yourself when you have arrived at the hardest part.
 The known challenge is always easier.